Red Square. Is quite red.

 Other than that, there’s usually something to look at in GUM, like the window displays of idealised life from back when this was the biggest and most well-stocked Soviet department store, or the carpet of flowers down the left hand aisle.
 Aside from all the things in the shops.

 Basically, this is the space I enjoyed roaming out of the three available on Red Square.
-Although if you there is now Zaryadye Park to hang out in next door, which is almost as good.
+Although if you are in Moscow now, there is also Zaryadye Park to hang out in next door, which is almost as good.

 Still.
 You can keep your historical monuments, your mummies and your unshaded urban courtyards.
 Shopping malls.
 That’s where it’s at.
 Most people seem to disagree with me on this one though.